timoheyn22/PodClassAI/README.md

 BASE_URL=https://chat-ai.academiccloud.de/v1

 ## Demo
-A Demo Video of how to use the Aplication uploaded on GitHub.
+A Demo Video of how to use the Application uploaded on GitHub.

 ## Reflection
 As a Group we are very happy with how we planed and executed the Projekt.
 Our main challenges were sending a API request with both a prompt and a PNG file and the Server Hosting.